Best Tips for Potty Training

 11. Choosing the right potty seat:

-Allow your child to buy a potty seat of his favorite cartoon character or color he likes the most.
+Allow your child to buy a potty seat for his favorite cartoon character or color he likes the most.
 It will make the child more excited to use it.
 Also, you need to look for the comfort of your child while buying a potty seat.
+Best Baby Diapers

 12. Patience is the key: